NewDEV-github/pixel-zone-master/README.md

-Pixel Zone is a simple 2d platformer made by Sonadow DEV for godot 3.2.
+Pixel Zone is a simple 2d platformer made by NewDEV for godot 3.2.

 Want to contact me?
-Write an e-mail to karoltomaszewskimusic@gmail.com
+Write an e-mail to support@new-dev.ml

-Support - karoltomaszewskimusic@gmail.com and https://www.sonadow-dev.ml/faq/
+Support - support@new-dev.ml and https://new-dev.ml

 Pixel Zone's official website - https://www.pixelzone.ml/